JohnMoehrke/RelatedPersonConsent/README.md

 The source of the decision matters.
 A signed authorization, court appointment, or other legal instrument may contain details that should not be reduced to a single FHIR code.
-The Consent can point to that evidence through `sourceReference`, typically a `DocumentReference` with a `Binary` when the document content must be retained.
-The Consent is the organization's actionable interpretation of that evidence; it is not a replacement for the evidence or a universal statement of legal authority.
+When the evidence can be exchanged and the organization is authorized to publish it, the Consent can point to it through `sourceReference`, typically a `DocumentReference` with a `Binary` when the document content must be retained.
+That source reference is recommended, but it may not be available or publishable in every setting.
+The Consent is the organization's actionable interpretation of the evidence; it is not a replacement for the evidence or a universal statement of legal authority.

+The broad representative purpose does not by itself define every activity the representative may perform. `PWATRNY` identifies a request by a legal representative; it does not distinguish reviewing records from authorizing treatment, selecting a facility, approving a transfer, or consenting to research enrollment. `PATADMIN` and `CLINTRCH`, where applicable, describe contexts for information operations, not the representative's authority to make the underlying decision.
+Fine-grained activities require governed action or purpose codes, or well-defined extensions, before they can be represented as independent permit or deny provisions.

 There is an important implementation tradeoff around discoverability.
 The guide defines an `authorizingConsent` extension on `RelatedPerson`, which lets a client